-- 4. For line 5, Source of Cooling Water, provide name of river, lake, etc. For line 5 and line 6, Design Cooling Water Flow Rate, if more than one source of cooling water is used by a cooling system, enter other sources in a footnote in SCHEDULE 7.
+- 7. For line 6, Design Cooling Water Flow Rate at 100 percent Load at Intake, if more than one source of cooling water is used by a cooling system, enter other sources in a footnote in SCHEDULE 7.
+COMMENTS.
 If water is purchased, report "municipal."
 If water is taken from wells, report "wells."
-If source of water is "municipal" or "wells," do not complete lines 19, 20, 21, and 22 and provide the total amount of water used at 100 percent load in line 5. - 5.
-For lines 8, 9, and 10, a cooling pond is a natural or man-made body of water that is used for dissipating waste heat from power plants. - 6.
+If source of water is "municipal" or "wells," do not complete lines 19, 20, 21, and 22 and provide the total amount of water used at 100 percent load in line 6. - 8.
+For lines 8, 9, and 10, a cooling pond is a natural or man-made body of water that is used for dissipating waste heat from power plants. - 9.
 For line 12, Type of Towers, select from the following cooling tower codes (separate multiple entries (up to two) with commas):